 - Jean Basset, PhD Student (MORPHEO-MIMETIC, 2018-)

-- Nicolas Olivier, PhD Student (MIMETIC-HYBRID, Cifre PhD with TECHNICOLOR, 2019-)
+- Nicolas Olivier, PhD Student (MIMETIC-HYBRID, Cifre PhD with INTERDIGITAL, 2019-)

 Academic International partner